 - Who I am, my wellbeing and my peace of mind are not dependent on the outcome of this situation.
-(My identity as a doctor is only one facet of me and not the source of my wellbeing). - Handling this situation requires a different part of my mind than my intellectual, problem-solving, medical mind.
-(My thoughts are not the truth; my thoughts are the lens that I see the world through; when I am calmer, more helpful new thoughts occur to me than when I am going over and over things in my mind). - I can choose how I react to this situation, taking ownership of my actions instead of seeing myself as a victim.
-(I am the creator of my experience, whatever is happening.) - I can choose which thoughts, positive or negative, I focus on.
-It's more beneficial to focus on thoughts that make me feel better whether they look realistic or not. - Fighting is counterproductive.
-(The stress and exhaustion of fighting are even greater than the stress of the situation.) - Good outcomes can come in surprising ways (I can learn not to be derailed by seemingly negative developments along the way such as phone calls, emails, letters from the GMC, additional investigations, because they don't mean the outcome will be terrible).
+(My identity as a doctor is only one facet of me and not the source of my wellbeing). - Handling this situation requires a different part of my mind than my problem-solving, medical mind.
+(My thoughts are not the truth; my thoughts are the lens that I see the world through; when I am calmer, more helpful new thoughts occur to me. - I can choose how I react to this situation, taking ownership of my actions instead of seeing myself as a victim.
+(I am the creator of my experience, whatever is happening). - I can choose which thoughts, postivie or negative, I focus on.
+It's more beneficial to focus on thoughts that make me feel better, whether they look realistic or not. - Fighting is counterproductive.
+(The stress and exhaustion of fighting are even greater than the stress of the situation). - Good outcomes can come in surprising ways.
+(I can learn not to be derailed by seemingly negative developments along the way such as phone calls, emails, letters from the GMC, additional investigations, because they don't mean the outcome will be terrible).